arunan123/algorithms_in_java_scala_python_kotlin_js/java/README.md

  * ------------------------------------------------------------------------

-Write descriptive comment of your implementation.
+1. Write descriptive comment of your implementation.
-If you are writing an algorithm, Implement the marker interface Algorithm in your implementation Implement the appropriate Existing interface in your implementation, if available.
+2. If you are writing an algorithm, Implement the marker interface "Algorithm" in your implementation
+3. Implement the appropriate Existing interface in your implementation, if available.
-Add your Algorithm implementation in an appropriate category i.e.
-Appropriate package.
-If your algorithm category doesn’t exists then Create a package for that.
+4. Add your Algorithm implementation in an appropriate category i.e. Appropriate package.
+If your algorithm category doesn’t exists then create a package for that.
 E.g. If you write a compression algorithm then create a package,
          com.algorithmdb.algorithms.compression inside the src folder;
-        For writing the test case for the same algorithm create a package, com.algorithmdb.algorithms.compression.test inside the test folder Write JUNIT Test Case for your implementations and add that class in The appropriate package.
+        For writing the test case for the same algorithm create a package, com.algorithmdb.algorithms.compression.test inside the test folder
+5. Write JUNIT Test Case for your implementations and add that class in the appropriate package.
 While committing the source code, please commit both implementation and test cases.
-Please dont commit incomplete implementations.
+6. Please dont commit incomplete implementations.
 Commit only working code.
-Minimize the usage of Java APIs, so that we can measure the performance without depending on the Java API implementations.
-If you want a Data Structures then try to create a custom Data Structure Or use the existing DS in our repository.
-If you use the Java Data structure implementation then add that code in the repository inside the package with oracle license, Example, if you use BlockedDeque in your implementation (Get the BlockedDeque source code from Open JDK and add it in the below package)
-        com.openjdk.sourcecode